A splitting method for SDEs with locally Lipschitz drift: Illustration on the FitzHugh-Nagumo model: Stochastic FitzHugh-Nagumo model

+Applying Theorem \ref{thm:hypo_N_LT}, the method is also $1$-step hypoelliptic and yields a non-degenerate Gaussian distribution with covariance matrix $C(\Delta)$ reported above.
+This matrix is thus of full rank, even if $\sigma_1=0$ and independently of the value of $\kappa$.

-Note that, under $\gamma=1/\epsilon$, the logarithmic norm $\mu(A)=0$.
-Thus, Assumption \ref{(A6)} is not fulfilled and the asymptotic bounds of Corollary \ref{cor:asym_2nd_moment} cannot be derived.
-However, since Assumptions \ref{(A4.2)} and \ref{(A5)} hold under $\beta=0$ and $\gamma=1/\epsilon$, respectively, and, under these parameter restrictions, $L(x)=1+\norm{x}^2$ is a Lyapunov function for the FHN model \eqref{FHN} according to Propositon~ \ref{prop:dissipative_FHN}, the splitting methods \eqref{SP1_FHN} and \eqref{SP3_FHN} satisfy the discrete Lyapunov condition of Definition \ref{def:Lyapunov_discrete}.
-This is a direct consequence of Theorem \ref{thm:Lyapunov_discrete}.
-Combined with the $1$-step hypoellipticity and a discrete irreducibility condition, which can be proved in the same way as done, e.g, in \cite{Ableidinger2017,Chevallier2020,Mattingly2002}, the splitting methods applied to the FHN model are geometrically ergodic.
-Intuitively, the Lyapunov structure of the FHN model is kept by the numerical solutions, since the linear SDE \eqref{SDE_FHN} determined by the matrix $A$ in \eqref{eq:A_N_FHN} is geometrically ergodic, implying that the process $(X^{[1]}(t))_{t \in [0,T]}$ converges to a unique invariant distribution given by
+Moreover, for $\beta=0$ and $\gamma=1/\epsilon$, $L(x)=1+\norm{x}^2$ is a Lyapunov function for the FHN model \eqref{FHN} according to Propositon \ref{prop:dissipative_FHN} and the method satisfies a discrete Lyapunov condition via Theorem~\ref{thm:Lyapunov_discrete}.
+Combined with the $1$-step hypoellipticity and a discrete irreducibility condition, which can be proved in the same way as done, e.g, in \cite{Ableidinger2017,Chevallier2020,Mattingly2002}, the splitting method is geometrically ergodic.
+Intuitively, the Lyapunov structure of the FHN model is kept by the numerical solution, since the linear SDE \eqref{SDE_FHN} determined by the matrix $A$ in \eqref{eq:A_N_FHN} is geometrically ergodic, implying that the process $(X^{[1]}(t))_{t \in [0,T]}$ converges to a unique invariant distribution given by

 for $\kappa=0$, and